leahneukirchen/nitro/README.md

 two seconds if the last restart happened too quickly.

-By using `nitroctl Reboot` or `nitroctl Shutdown`, the system can be brought down.  nitro will send a SIGTERM signal to all running services and waits for up to 7 seconds for the service to exit.
+By using `nitroctl Reboot` or `nitroctl Shutdown`, the system can be brought down.
+If it exists, `rc.boot/finish` will be run.
+After this, nitro will send a SIGTERM signal to all running services and waits for up to 7 seconds for the service to exit.
 Otherwise, a SIGKILL is sent.

 Finally, nitro reboots or shuts down the system; or just exits when it was used as a container init or unprivileged supervisor.